giterlizzi/secdb-feeds/README.md

 | CVE | Description |
 | --- | --- |
-| [CVE-2022-30190](https://secdb.nttzen.cloud/cve/detail/CVE-2022-30190) | <p>A remote code execution vulnerability exists when MSDT is called using the URL protocol from a calling application such as Word.
+| [CVE-2022-30190](https://secdb.nttzen.cloud/cve/detail/CVE-2022-30190) | A remote code execution vulnerability exists when MSDT is called using the URL protocol from a calling application such as Word.
 An attacker who successfully exploits this vulnerability can run arbitrary code with the privileges of the calling application.
-The attacker can then install programs, view, change, or delete data, or create new accounts in the context allowed by the user’s rights.</p>
+The attacker can then install programs, view, change, or delete data, or create new accounts in the context allowed by the user’s rights.
-<p>Please see the <a href="https://aka.ms/CVE-2022-30190-Guidance">MSRC Blog Entry</a> for important information about steps you can take to protect your system from this vulnerability.</p> |
+Please see the MSRC Blog Entry for important information about steps you can take to protect your system from this vulnerability. |

 ## BlueBorne